The Shipping Law Review: United Arab Emirates

 To exercise a lien over cargo, a party must obtain a court order and, provided the order is granted, store the cargo in a bonded warehouse.
 The carrier has a duty to discharge the cargo and cannot exercise the lien on board.

 Pursuant to Article 222 of the Maritime Code, an owner has a right to withhold cargo for unpaid freight.
 However, as the Article refers only to freight, it is unclear whether it includes hire.
-Further, reference to the 'civil court' in Article 222 causes 'urgent matters' judges to be reluctant to accept jurisdiction and, therefore, refer lien applications to the civil courts when a notice of the application must be served on the defendant.
+Furthermore, reference to the 'civil court' in Article 222 causes 'urgent matters' judges to be reluctant to accept jurisdiction, and therefore refer lien applications to the civil courts when a notice of the application must be served on the defendant.
 As a result, although the right to withhold cargo exists, in practice an application to withhold cargo is likely to fail.

 Article 360 of the Maritime Code grants a vessel's master the right to refuse delivery of goods until the receiver has provided security for general average.